edumangabeira/edumangabeira/README.md

 - 🤖 I've built many ETL pipelines using technologies such as GCP, AWS, Airflow and Spark.

-- 📚 I’m currently learning more about Data Infrastructure and Cyber Security.
+- 📚 I’m currently learning more about Data Infrastructure and Machine Learning.

 - 💬 Ask me about anything via social media, I'm really open to a good conversation.